Menu

 • Not skipping controls: The first days and the first week are the most sensitive periods for circulation and wound healing.

-• Not delaying in case of suspicious symptoms: Findings such as color change, sudden swelling, rapid growth in one breast, and increasing pain require evaluation.
+• Not delaying in case of suspicious symptoms: Color change, sudden swelling, rapid growth in one breast, and increasing pain require evaluation.

 What to Do if a Problem is Suspected?